BernieO/calcardbackup/README.md

 `chown -R www-data:www-data .`
 `chmod 600 users.txt`

 5. Run the script as user `www-data` and give as first argument the path to your ownCloud/Nextcloud instance (here `/var/www/nextcloud`).
+It is recommended to always use option `-f` (see section "about option -f / -\-fetch-from-database" below for more information).
 If you are using a self-signed certificate, you might have to use option `-s` as well:
-`sudo -u www-data ./calcardbackup "/var/www/nextcloud"`
+`sudo -u www-data ./calcardbackup "/var/www/nextcloud" -f`

 6. Check output of script - it will tell, if it needs any other options.